 Or, you could freeze your chocolate for up to 18 months to enjoy it at its finest quality.

 Like a lot of food, chocolate degrades in quality before it goes completely bad.

 Usually, the taste of the chocolate is a safe test to see if it’s still edible.
 Have a little bite at your chocolate – if there is any remaining bitterness, you know it’s time to chuck it.

-Have a quick look at your chocolate?
+Have a quick look at your chocolate.
 Can you see any cracks or dots littering its surface?
 If so, your chocolate has most likely gone stale.
-For sure it’s still edible, but we recommend using the chocolate up as soon as possible.
+For sure, it’s still edible, but we recommend using the chocolate as soon as possible.

 But there’s something you don’t understand: what are those white specs on my chocolate?

 It happens when moisture comes in contact with your chocolate.
-This dissolves the sugar on the chocolates surface, and there remains a white powder, otherwise known asbloom.
+This dissolves the sugar on the chocolates surface, and a white powder remains, otherwise known as bloom.